USA Spouse Visa for Immigrants – Visa Sponsorship in USA

 What is a USA Spouse Visa?

-1. IR1/CR1 Spouse Visa: This is an immigrant visa for a spouse of a U.S. citizen.
-The CR1 visa is for spouses married for less than two years at the time of application, granting conditional residency.
-The IR1 visa, on the other hand, is for those married for over two years, providing immediate permanent residency.
+The IR1/CR1 visa is an immigrant visa for a spouse of a U.S. citizen.
+The CR1 visa is for spouses married for less than two years at the time of application and grants conditional residency.
+The IR1 visa is for spouses married for more than two years and grants permanent residency upon entry.

 Advertisements